sourcegraph/handbook/content/strategy-goals/strategy/admin-exp/iam/index.md

-# IAM and Admin Experience Team
+# IAM Team

-This page outlines the short-term strategy for the IAM and Admin Experience Team.
+This page outlines the short-term strategy for the IAM Team.
 You can find the overview of Sourcegraph Product and Engineering FY23 Q2 focus [here](../../../../departments/product-engineering/strategy-goals/index.md#fy23-q2-focus)

 ## Q2 Objective and Key Results

 ### Problem Area: Align on Team Vision

-Today, the IAM and Admin Experience team is less than two weeks old and does not yet have a long-term mission or vision that aligns with the company vision.
+Today, the IAM team is less than two weeks old and does not yet have a long-term mission or vision that aligns with the company vision.

-- Key Result 1: An updated handbook page for the IAM and Admin Experience team including mission, vision, and team working agreements.
+- Key Result 1: An updated handbook page for the IAM team including mission, vision, and team working agreements.
 - Key Result 2: A GitHub board outlining the key efforts on our 12-month roadmap validated by customer product gaps.

 **Product and Engineering OKR Alignment:** This does not align to product & engineering OKRs.
 It is necessary due to the formation of a new team.